 Complex Movement Exercises

 Neuromuscular activation aims to re-map accuracy in motor regions of the brain.
 Therapies are purposefully performed at specific locations which either activate a brain structure that is deficient or dampen excitation to a structure that is over-activated.
-These therapies may include copying movements, mirror therapy, uni-plainer motion, pointing, tracing complex images, or multi-planer complex movements.
+These therapies may include copying movements, mirror therapy, uni-plainer motion, eye-hand coordination, tracing complex images, or multi-planer complex movements.
 While these may seem like trivial movements to some, but when carried out in a very precise and accurate manner they are in fact very powerful forms of rehabilitation.
 Each particular movement pattern or therapy targets specifics brain structures.

-Exercises may also include some of the following examples:
+Treatment consists of a multi-modal program of neurological exercises & may also include some of the following examples:

 - Proprioceptive neuromuscular facilitation: a form of stretching that combines both passive motion, in conjunction with isometric muscle contraction on behalf of the patient